Jubayer934/Sexual_Harassment/README.md

 Usage
 - Place videos into the class folders above.
 - Open the notebooks to run preprocessing, training, and evaluation steps.
-- Split data into training/validation/test as needed.
+- Split data into training/validation/test.